DRodriq/ML-Models/README.md

 ## Roadmap ##

-* Add more activation functions
+* Add support for more activation functions
 * Assertions that variables will match up before computation
 * Unit tests
-* Add functions to shuffle dataset around before each run
+* Add feature to shuffle dataset around before each run
 * Add save feature for model parameters, feature to load models from file
 * Visualizations, Graphs
 * Interested Models: